juliusoh/lfz-full-stack-lessons/exercises/sql-join/README.md

 ### Exercise

-For this exercise, you will be authoring queries in individual `.sql` files in the exercise directory and then executing them against the `pagila` DVD Rental database.
-If you have not set up the `pagila` database, then you probably skipped the [`postgres-database`](../postgres-database) lesson.
+For this exercise, you will be authoring queries in individual `.sql` files in the exercise directory and then executing them against the `pagila` DVD Rental database. **These files are not provided; you have to make them yourself with your code editor.** If you have not set up the `pagila` database, then you probably skipped the [`postgres-database`](../postgres-database) lesson.

 Before you can begin, it's important to confirm that the PostgreSQL database server is running.
 The status should be **`online`**.
 You can check with the following command: